Last updated on May 5th, 2019 at 06:51 am

 Inning accordance with the American Society of Cataract and Refractive Surgery (ASCRS), 3 million Americans go through cataract surgery each year, with a general success rate of 98 percent or higher.

-Also, a research study of more than 200,000 Medicare beneficiaries who went through cataract surgery between 1994 and 2006 discovered that 99.5 percent of patients had no severe postoperative complications and the risk of severe complications has reduced with advances in surgical tools and methods.
+Also, a research study of more than 200,000 Medicare beneficiaries who went through cataract surgery between 1994 and 2006 discovered that 99.5 percent of patients had no severe postoperative complications and the risk of severe complications has reduced with advances in surgical instruments and methods.

 Complications – What to Expect After Cataract Surgery?

 - Eye inflammation.

 - Macular edema (swelling of the central retina).

 - Ocular hypertension (elevated eye pressure).

 When cataract surgery complications do take place, the majority of are small and can be successfully dealt with clinically or with extra surgery.

 Posterior Pill Opacity – A Typical Cataract Surgery Problem

 One of the most common cataract surgery complications is a posterior pill opacity (also called posterior pill opacification or PCO).